coders-info/modular-code/README.md

 ## Hypermodularity

+Hypermodularity refers to an advanced or extreme degree of modularity in the design and organization of systems, products, technologies, or processes.
+Modularity itself is a design principle of creating complex systems from smaller, easily managed, interchangeable and often standardized parts or modules.

 Hypermodularity is not about writing, but about reusing code in a network of dependencies

 Hypermodularity shifts the burden of programming: